Boost

 }

-Workaround: Define member templates in-line within their enclosing class.
+Workaround: Define member templates in-line within

 template<class T>